Support during your studies

 - 24/7 opening during revision and exam periods

-The Library has over 80 staff to help you.
-We place great emphasis on providing a complete information and enquiry service, not only answering your questions but also teaching you how to make the best possible use of the wide range of resources available.
+The Library has over 80 staff and we provide a complete information and enquiry service and teach you how to make the best possible use of the wide range of resources available.

 Our facilities include open-access computer suites across campus which: